QUT-Digital-Observatory/twittersphere/README.md

 ### Rule Based User Filtering

-An existing ruleset (such as ... this not yet public Australian Twittersphere rules ...) can be applied as follows:
+An existing ruleset can be applied as follows:

 ```
 twittersphere filter-users rules.csv processed.db